esc1734/matrix-completion/README.md

 # Algebraic Variety Models for High-Rank Matrix Completion

+I implemented the algorithm proposed by Ongie et al. on a subset of the Netflix dataset.
+The data is in the file `ex8_movies.mat` and the code is in the file titled `netflix.m`.
+I also reimplemented the Mocap dataset analysis from the original paper.

+----- Original code by Greg Ongie -----
-MATLAB code to implement the variety-based matrix completion (VMC) algorithm described in the paper:
+MATLAB code to implement the variety-based matrix completion (VMC) algorithm described in the paper by Ongie et al.:

 > G. Ongie, R. Willett, R. Nowak, L. Balzano.
 > "Algebraic Variety Models for High-Rank Matrix Completion", in ICML 2017.